AIOps: Monitoring and Observability - Group home

 Creating your basic setup to enable help

-Note that the PARMGEN parameter help is identical to the Configuration Manager parameter help, as the same parameters can be used in both PARMGEN and Configuration Manager.
+The PARMGEN parameter help is identical to the Configuration Manager parameter help, as the same parameters are used in both PARMGEN and Configuration Manager.

 To enable the PARMGEN help to work for Configuration Manager, a few things need to be done, which are explained in the following steps.
 (There are different ways to implement this, so take this as a working suggestion. ;-) ).

-Step 2: Copy KCIRPLBH and define Function key mapping
+Step 1: Copy KFJPHELP and define Function key mapping

 The respective EXEC library must be concatenated to your SYSEXEC DD.